In Appeal Effort, Brock Turner's Lawyer Says What He Did Was Actually

 Kristen Houser, chief public affairs officer at the National Sexual Violence Resource Center and Pennsylvania Coalition Against Rape, condemned the approach of Turner's attorney because it's damaging to survivors of sexual assault.

-She added: "This in an attempt to depersonalize and sanitize what was observed being done to this young woman.
+She added: "This in an attempt to depersonalise and sanitise what was observed being done to this young woman.
 To call something a version of 'safe sex' — there's nothing safe at all about being unconscious and dragged to a location out of sight from other people and being sexually assaulted."

 Advertisement